 Secretariat also won major stakes on turf to prove his versatility.
 He was retired to Claiborne Farm after his 3-year-old campaign and died there in 1989 from laminitis at 19.
 While he never reached the lofty achievements in the breeding shed that he did on the racetrack, Secretariat is considered to be an outstanding broodmare sire and is in many pedigrees of champion racehorses.
 It is thought he was such an excellent broodmare sire because he had the largest heart of any American racehorse and that genetic trait was passed on to many of his fillies rather than his colts.

-This year’s Preakness will be held in October.
-This is not the first time in the sport’s history the Preakness has not been held on its normal date.
+The 2020 Preakness was held in October.
+This was not the first time in the sport’s history the Preakness had not been held on its normal date.
 In 1890, the Preakness was run at Morris Park in the Bronx on the same card as the Belmont Stakes.
 Following a three-year hiatus, the Preakness returned in 1894 and for 15 years was held at Gravesend Race Track on Coney Island before coming home to Pimlico in 1909.

 The Preakness was held before the Kentucky Derby on 11 occasions, and both events were held on the same day in 1917 and 1922.
 In 1931, however, the current order of the Triple Crown races was established with the timing of the events implemented in 1969.